URSec/Kage/readme.md

 2. Install OpenOCD.
 3. Install the `colorama` and `pyserial` Python modules, required by the automated script: `pip install colorama pyserial`.
-4. Enter the `scripts` directory and run `python run-benchmarks.py`.
+4. Enter the `scripts` directory and run `python run-benchmarks.py --build`.
 To learn about the script's optional arguments, run `python run-benchmarks.py -h`.
-5. The first time you run benchmarks, include the `--build` flag to build the binaries that are flashed onto the board.
 6. Depending on your version of board, you may need to include the OpenOCD config file for that board.
 As an example, `-ocdcfg /usr/share/openocd/scripts/board/stm32l4discovery.cfg` will ensure OpenOCD can connect to the STM32L475 Discovery.

+## Troubleshooting
+1. The command line interface of System Workbench IDE is unstable and may throw random errors occasionally.
+To circumvent this issue, our benchmark script provides an option `--tries` to automatically re-run System Workbench on error.
+By default, the benchmark script will try 3 times.
+2. If System Workbench still fails to build a program after many tries, please navigate to the `workspace` directory and use `git status` to check file integrity.
+On rare occasions, System Workbench's command line interface may corrupt the configuration files when running on unsupported OS.
+If you see that any `.project` or `.cproject` files are modified, please consider switching to a Linux distribution we tested: Fedora 35 and Arch Linux (April 2022).

 ## Implementation Notes to Developers
 The exception dispatcher is a proof of concept and will not be automatically added to developer created interrupts.